Privacy policy

 We handle your personal information carefully.
 We collect and hold your personal information for the purposes of:

-* If you do not want to receive direct marketing messages, you must inform us.
-You can do this by contacting us on Freecall 1800 888 223 (within Australia) or by writing to us.
+[2] If you do not want to receive direct marketing messages, you must inform us.
+You can do this by contacting us on Free call 1800 888 223 (within Australia) or by writing to us.

-From time to time we may also combine information that we have about you with other data we hold or have collected from a third party.
-This information helps us understand trends in the industry as a whole or in particular segments, how you use our services and how we can improve our services.
+From time to time, we may also combine information that we have about you with other data we hold or have collected from a third party.
+This information helps us understand trends in the industry as a whole, or in particular segments, how you use our services and how we can improve our services.
+We may also collect, use and exchange your information for other reasons where the law allows or requires us to do so.

 4.1 Sharing your information with third parties

-In addition, where you have registered your interest in a Netwealth product via the website of a third-party product provider, we may share information with that provider including your name, your association with Netwealth, and the amount initially invested into the provider’s managed investment scheme/s.
+Where you have registered your interest in a Netwealth product via the website of a third-party product provider, we may share information with that provider including your name, your association with Netwealth, and the amount initially invested into the provider’s managed investment scheme/s.

 4.2 Sending information overseas

 The data centres of some organisations that we share information with may be located overseas, which means your personal information may be stored or accessed in overseas countries, including Canada, Malaysia, New Zealand, United Kingdom, Ireland, Germany, Japan and the United States of America.
 In addition, we may share some information of some financial advisers and clients with international fund managers to fulfil their obligations where we have an agreement in place and obligation to do so.
-For further information on applicable privacy and data obligations that may arise from time to time under international privacy, data sharing and other laws (such as the European Union General Data Protection Regulation (GDPR) and the United States Foreign Account Tax Compliance Act (FATCA) and how we satisfy any such applicable obligations, please contact us via one of the means in Section 8 below.

 5.1 How you can access your personal information

 We do not charge a fee to you when you request a copy of the personal information held about you and generally will not charge you for the provision of your personal information.
 However, if the request is likely to take us a longer period of time to produce (i.e. more than 2 hours), we will let you know the charge, so you can choose if you want to go ahead.
 The fee will be an hourly rate to cover the expense of providing you with the data and you will need to make payment before we start.
+Information will generally be provided within 30 days of successful verification of your identity and payment of any charge to provide the information (if applicable).

 5.2 Can we refuse to provide you with information?

 In some cases, we can refuse to provide you with access to information or provide you with access to only some information.
-This could occur where the information requested is commercially sensitive, would breach the privacy of another person or where we have another lawful reason to refuse.
+This could occur where the information requested is commercially sensitive, would breach the privacy of another person, or where we have another lawful reason to refuse.
 Where we cannot provide you with information, we will write to you to provide an explanation of our decision.

 5.3 Updating your information